-Here’s a basic list of equipment you should bring with you to your first night sky shoot:
+Here’s a basic list of equipment you should bring with you to your first night sky time lapse shoot:

 - Backpack: You’ll potentially need to hike out a bit in order to find the perfect spot, so it pays to have a quality pack to hold your gear, food and water.

 - Camera body: Again, we recommend a full-frame system like the Sony a7s or the Canon 5d Mkiii, but a decent crop sensor body can work if you’re just getting started.
 Just know that you will be somewhat limited with this setup.